governifyauditor/showcase-notifications/README.md

 6. Register the project in the System in the `testing-notification` course we've just added.
 You can checkout [this guide](https://www.governify.io/quickstart/add-teams) about how to add a team in the system.
 7. Add the script `dashboardGenerator.js` (can be found at the root of this repository) to the assets at /public/director in case it is not present.
 You will have to add a [Grafana API token](https://grafana.com/docs/grafana/latest/http_api/auth/#create-api-token) at the beggining of this script.
 This script is the responsible to persist the dashboards in order for Grafana to notify on any change.

+8. Access the UI at ui[BLUEJAY_SERVICES_PREFIX][BLUEJAY_DNS_SUFFIX] (f.e. https://ui.bluejay.mydomain.org) and load the course (testing-notifications).
+Then click on create TPA and you will access to it.
+Copy the agreement ID on the left part of the view for the next step.

-8. Enable the task execution at the Director.
-For it you need to POST this information:
+9. Enable the task execution at the Director.
+For it you need to POST this information adding the agreement ID under `config.agreementId`:
 ```
 {
     "id": "dashboard-generation",
     "script": "http://bluejay-assets-manager/api/v1/public/director/dashboardGenerator.js",
     "running": true,
     "config": {
-        "agreementId": "tpa-CS169L-GH-governifyauditor_goldenflow-showcase-project"
+        "agreementId": "YOUR_TPA_ID"
     },
     "init": "2020-01-01T00:00:00",
     "end": "2030-01-01T00:00:00",